- Refined skills in server administration and web programming.

 - Created jQuery-based server monitor (now in public development)

-- Certified as an AWS Solutions Architect to provide support and guidance during company adoption of cloud services
+- Provided support and guidance during company adoption of cloud services

 - Designed and implemented scaling, multi-tier architecture with full CI support for custom coded applications in the AWS cloud